 Top resources

-Salt Lake City is making a few changes to paid parking.
+Salt Lake City has made a few changes to paid parking.
 During the recent budget, the City Council held time for public comment and approved increases in parking pay rates and longer hours for paid metered parking.

-• SATURDAY METERED PARKING: Payment will be required at meters on Saturdays (Saturdays previously free).
+- SATURDAY METERED PARKING: Payment is required at meters on Saturdays (Saturdays previously free).

-• HOURS OF METERED PARKING: Metered parking spots will need to be paid for until 10 p.m., Monday through Saturday (previously only paid until 8 p.m.).
+- HOURS OF METERED PARKING: Metered parking spots need to be paid for until 10 p.m., Monday through Saturday (previously only paid until 8 p.m.).

-Changes will take effect on July 1, 2025.
-Parking meters will be updated with the new rate information, and updated signage will be posted across the City to show the additional hours of enforcement.
+Changes went into effect on July 1, 2025.
+Parking meters are updated with the new rate information, and updated signage is being posted across the City to show the additional hours of enforcement.
 Please read and follow all signs carefully before parking.

 These changes are meant to improve parking, support local businesses, and help keep the City running smoothly.
 Downtown Salt Lake City is growing, and so are its parking needs.
 Salt Lake City used to be a “commuter city,” where people left after work, but now it’s becoming an “event city,” with more people spending time downtown after work and on the weekends.

-With that in mind, the City decided to make these changes for the following reasons:
+With that in mind, the City made these changes for the following reasons:

 How was this decision made